zuri-training/TeamQuailw2_Feedback_Gen/README.md

 The Contributors would create basic pieces of information to ensure this product is a success.

 ## Project Background
 * The online world is here and it is here to stay.
-Feedback is an essential part of a business as it can improve or make ones' business or organization.
+Feedback is an essential part of a business as it can improve or mar ones' business or organization.
 We sometimes get something because of the feedback some people have given on a product, a website, school, hospitals, shops etc. Some reviews we get from people can most likely be spam or can be done in a way that can put the platform at risk, that is why we are introducing our product “Feedback_gen”.
 This platform will allow users create feedback that is embedded on their organization platform.